omnetpp/docs.omnetpp.org/tictoc/part7.md

 The count of the arrived packets is available at each node.
 We can compute their average, `AvgNumPackets` as `mean('hopCount:stats:count')`.

-**NOTE:** Refer to the chapter "Using the Analysis Editor" in the User Guide for more information on datasets.
-You can find it in the '/doc' directory of your
+**NOTE:** Refer to the chapter "Using the Analysis Editor" in the *User Guide* for more information on datasets.
-OMNeT++ installation.
+You can find it in the `doc/` directory of your OMNeT++ installation.
 {:.well}

 Then, we plot these two computed scalars against *N* in two scatter charts.
 The data for different repetitions is automatically averaged.